BookingSync/synced-latency-data-collector/README.md

 * sidekiq_job_queue - the name of the queue for the Sidekiq job

-Also, add the job to the schedule that will be run every minute, e.g. in the initializer file for sidekiq-cron:
+Also, add the job to the schedule that will be run every minute.
+It's recommended to run this from console rather than using an initializer:

 ``` rb
 SyncedLatencyDataCollector.schedule!